Monday, December 1, 2025

 Obstruction

-The combination of the water level and streambed topography determine the types of rapids you will find on the river.
-For example, rapids on the Kennebec are formed when water gets funneled through narrow gorges creating long, towering wave trains.
+It is the combination of the water level and streambed topography that determines the types of rapids you will find on the river.
+The rapids on the Kennebec are formed when water gets funneled through narrow gorges creating long, towering wave trains.
 Seeboomic runs over a series of ledges creating pool drops.
-The Dead is mostly boulder-type rapids with lots of holes and pour-overs.
+The Dead has boulder-type rapids with lots of holes and pour-overs.

 Zoar Gap at dam release level.
 The river constricts and velocity increases as it drops over rocks and ledges creating eddies, pour overs, holes, shoots and waves.